As Pakistan bars extremists from airwaves, some fear creeping censorship

 PEMRA chief Absar Alam, a former journalist, told Reuters banning such content was not censorship but rather "a call to be responsible".

-"I've worked in Pakistan, I've worked for international organizations but I haven't seen the kind of irresponsibility and violation of codes as in Pakistan," Alam said.
+"I've worked in Pakistan, I've worked for international organisations but I haven't seen the kind of irresponsibility and violation of codes as in Pakistan," Alam said.

 "We want Pakistani media to avoid promoting extremist views.
 There should be balance."